Cyfrin/foundry-full-course-cu/README.md

 _[⌨️ Account Abstraction Introduction](https://updraft.cyfrin.io/courses/advanced-foundry/account-abstraction/introduction)_

 - What is native account abstraction?
-- How does zkSync do account abstraction?
+- How does ZKsync do account abstraction?
 - What is EIP-4337?
-- What are zkSync system contracts?
+- What are ZKsync system contracts?

 ## Code Overview